johnsosoka/site-johnsosoka-com/website/_pages/about.md

-Below is a short video a shot of a lightning storm filmed in Meridian, Idaho.
+Below is a short video of a lightning storm filmed in Meridian, Idaho.
 This was really fun to watch.
-From my position I couldn't hear any thunder.
+From my location I couldn't hear any thunder.
 The lightning was so frequent that I originally thought a work vehicle was parked outside with its light strobing.
 When I went to check it out, this is what I saw:

 ##### 08/26/2023 - Meridian, Idaho